AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 ## 3.2 Team leader tasks

 For now, the **team leader** should :
-1. [Create a visible subteam](https://github.com/orgs/AEENI-UF/new-team)  inside the organization for their team, under the `devhunt-edition-1-teams` (the parent team):
+1. [Create a visible subteam](https://github.com/orgs/AEENI-UF/new-team)  inside the organization for your team, under the `devhunt-edition-1-teams` (the parent team):

 <img src="./img/New team.png"/>
 ![[New team.png]]